What Is Structured Data and Why Is It Important For SEO?

 Make Sure You’re Putting Your JSON-LD Structured Data in the Right Place

-Google provides a helpful video to show webmasters and SEOs where to put markup on your webpage.
-In it, John Mueller also describes the different ways that Google processes JSON-LD, Microdata and RDFa.
+Google provides a helpful video to show webmasters and SEOs where to put a markup on your webpage.
+In it, John Mueller also describes the different ways that Google processes JSON-LD, Microdata, and RDFa.

 Validate Your Code with the Rich Results Test